MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 # Different ways to work with Q#

 Learn about the environment options for quantum programming with Q#.
 Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes Q# and accompanying libraries.
-With the QDK, you can develop quantum computing applications using multiple IDEs and languages and run them on quantum simulators or quantum hardware using Azure Quantum.
+With the QDK, you can develop quantum computing applications in multiple IDEs and languages and run them on quantum simulators or quantum hardware using Azure Quantum.
 For more information, see [Set up the QDK](xref:microsoft.quantum.install-qdk.overview).

 The following table lists the pros and cons of each Q# environment:

 ## Visual Studio Code

-In VS Code, you can either use Q# as a standalone program or with Python.
+In VS Code, you can use Q# on its own or with Python.

 ### Standalone Q# programs